Yes, there are the famous faces: Albert Einstein, Marilyn Monroe, Mark Twain, Muhammad Ali.

 Along with the subjects, the sizes of the portraits vary, ranging from just a few inches to several feet across.
 A particularly large piece, for example — a 1924 panorama of photographer Taizo Kato’s funeral — measures more than 4 ½ feet wide.
 As for the oldest item?
 That would be a daguerreotype of Don José Estudillo, an early Californio, dating back to 1851.

 For Hult-Lewis and von Euw, work on the exhibit began about a year and a half ago.
 After making an initial selection of upward of 300 photographs, they eventually winnowed the selection down to about 150 photographs total, a daunting task. (“That’s where it got really difficult,” Hult-Lewis noted.)

-In March, Bancroft will swap out about 30 percent of the photos in the exhibit (each part of the exhibit will feature more than 100 portraits), which will not only give visitors a more dynamic and varied experience, but also allow the library to preserve the physical integrity of some of the more sensitive photographs by providing them a respite from the gallery lights.
+In March, Bancroft will swap out about half of the photos in the exhibit, which will not only give visitors a more dynamic and varied experience, but also allow the library to preserve the physical integrity of some of the more sensitive photographs by providing them a respite from the gallery lights.